abuseofnotation/abuseofnotation.github.io/temp/timeandcausality.md

 1
 --

-Let's imagine that we know that `A ⇒ B` and we observe `A` and then observe another event `B'` which resembles `B` in terms of some of its internal characteristics, but is also different in other characteristics (as all events are different from one another).
+Let's imagine that we know that `A ⇒ B` and we observe `A` and then observe another event `B'` which resembles `B` in terms of some of its internal characteristics, but is also different in some other characteristics (as all events are different from one another).
 In this case we have two choices:

-1. We may presume that because it follows from `A`, `B'` must be some manifestation of `B` and thus expand the definition of `A ⇒  B` to include this new manifestation.
+- We may presume that because it follows from `A`, `B'` must be some manifestation of `B` and thus expand the definition of `A ⇒  B` to include this new manifestation.

-2. We may conclude  that `A` is not actually `A`, but some other event `A'` and thus discover a new fact about the world - `A' ⇒  B'`.
+- We may conclude  that `A` is not actually `A`, but some other event `A'` and thus discover a new fact about the world - `A' ⇒  B'`.

 The first kind of thinking is called dogmatic, the second one - empirical.
 Only when thinking empirically, do we *obtain* information about the world.
 Only when thinking dogmatically are we able to *use* the information about the world that we have gained.